canidlogic/scent/ScentSpec.md

 The `style_setw` takes a source text style object, copies it to a new style, and changes the word spacing in the new style to the given `[ws]` value.
 The new style is then pushed onto the stack as the `[result]`.

 The `style_setwc` takes a source text style object, copies it to a new style, and changes the word spacing and/or character spacing in the new style to the given `[ws]` and `[cs]` values, respectively.
 The new style is then pushed onto the stack as the `[result]`.
 If null is used in place of a value, that value is not altered.

+### Column operations

+Column objects are built in the accumulator register.
+The following operations mark the boundaries of the definition:

+    - start_column -
+    - finish_column [result:column]

+When the `start_column` operation is invoked, the accumulator register must be empty.
+The accumulator is filled with the start of a new column object definition.
+All other operations within this section may only be used while the accumulator is filled with part of a column object definition.
+When the column object has been fully defined in the accumulator, `finish_column` pushes the completed column object onto the interpreter stack and clears the accumulator register.

+When the accumulator is building a column object, it may be either in _initial mode_ or _line mode._  When `start_column` is first invoked, the column is in initial mode.
+The column must be in initial mode when `finish_column` is called or an error occurs.
+Furthermore, at least one line must have been added to the column when `finish_column` is called.

+Line mode is used for appending a line to the column in the accumulator.
+The following operations enter and exit line mode:

+    [x:fixed] [y:fixed] start_line -
+    - finish_line -

+The `start_line` operation may only be used when there is a column in the accumulator that is in initial mode.
+The `[x]` and `[y]` arguments indicate the starting point of the baseline of this text line.
+The column in the accumulator will be switched to line mode.

+The `finish_line` operation may only be used when there is a column in the accumulator that is in line mode _and_ at least one span has been added to it.
+The operation finishes the current line and returns the column in the accumulator to initial mode.

+For a column object in the accumulator in line mode, the following operation is used to append a span to it:

+    [text:string] [s:style] line_span -

+The `[text]` parameter is the Unicode representation of the text to render in this span, and the `[s]` parameter determines the style in which the text is rendered.